-The principal task of all legislatures is to make law.
+Lawmaking in Massachusetts The principle task of all legislatures is to make law.
 Here in Massachusetts lawmaking is a direct outgrowth of the development of the Massachusetts deliberative body called the General Court.
 From its earliest beginnings, the Colonial General Court was embodied with executive, judicial, and legislative powers, and from these powers gradually evolved the current system we now call the legislative process.

 Under the Massachusetts Bay Company Charter, King Charles I gave the colonists the power to govern themselves and to determine their own destiny.
 One of the provisions of the 1629 Charter allowed the General Court the authority:

-...to make, ordeine, and establish all manners of wholesome and reasonable orders, lawes, statutes, and ordinances, directions, and instructions, not contrarie to the lawes of this our realm in England.
+...to make, ordeine, and establish all manners of wholesome and reasonable orders, lawes, statutes, and ordinances, directions, and instructions, not contrarie to the lawes of this our realme in England.

 The importance of this provision is that it forms the basic underlying principle of the "Right to Free Petition," a tradition that continues with our contemporary legislature.

-1. 1641: the General Court required that any matter to be voted on to be published in written form.
+1641: the General Court required that any matter to be voted on to be published in written form;

-2. 1641: the General Court established a committee like our Committee on Bills in Third Reading.
+1641: the General Court established a committee similar to our Committee on Bills in Third Reading;

 Equally important was the sharing of this lawmaking responsibility with the citizens of the Commonwealth.
 This new Constitutional tenant provided that all persons have the right to file legislation.
 The "Right of Free Petition" was formally established by Article XIX of the Massachusetts Constitution.
 This portion of the "Bill of Rights" states:

-Ideas need starting points, and they generally come from many different sources.
+The Beginnings The relationship between the Legislature, the Governor or Executive branch, and the general public is an important concept in the lawmaking process.
+It is in this interrelationship that ideas are formulated to address issues that form the basis of new laws.
+I deas need starting points, and they generally come from many different sources.
 Sometimes it is an issue raised by a legislator.
 At other times it is a proposal forwarded by a governmental agency seeking to implement a change in public policy.
 Oftentimes it seeks to address a problem expressed by a local government official or by a constituent.
 Once this idea is defined it becomes the responsibility of the Legislator to file this idea as a Bill.
 The full Legislature must then decide whether this idea has merit.
 If they do, the Bill will be sent to the Governor to be signed into law.
-Once the Governor signs it, the citizens of the Commonwealth are responsible for obeying the new law.
-This brief outline describes the lawmaking process: the ability to shape and form an abstract idea into a reality that will eventually be codified in a society's body of laws
+Once the Governor , the citizens of the Commonwealth are responsible for obeying the new law.

 Petitions are the basic vehicles in the legislative process.
 They accompany either Bills, which are used to establish or change laws; or Resolves, which do not contain an enactment clause and are intended to provide special or temporary action, such as establishing an investigative commission or to make a payment of a claim.
 Resolutions, which can also accompany a Petition, are used for temporary purposes, such as congratulating individuals and memorializing Congress.
 Orders are temporary formal motions and are used for such purposes as to establish special committees and rule changes